Institutions in Heterodox Economics

 The Political Economy Research Institute (PERI) promotes human and ecological well-being through our original research.
 Our approach is to translate what we learn into workable policy proposals that are capable of improving life on our planet today and in the future.
 In the words of the late Professor Robert Heilbroner, we at PERI “strive to make a workable science out of morality.”

 Established in 1998, PERI is an independent unit of the University of Massachusetts, Amherst, with close ties to the Department of Economics.
 PERI staff frequently work collaboratively with faculty members and graduate students from the University of Massachusetts, and other economists from around the world.
-Many of these colleagues have become PERI Research Associates.
 Since its founding, PERI has become a leading source of research and policy initiatives on issues of globalization, unemployment, financial market instability, central bank policy, living wages and decent work, and the economics of peace, development, and the environment.

 Further information can be found here.